Ankan982/Ankan982/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Youtube
 - 🌱 I’m currently learning ...
-Python
+Laravel
-- 👯 I’m looking to collaborate on ...React.js
+- 👯 I’m looking to collaborate on ...NodeJs, ReactJs
-- 🤔 I’m looking for help with ...MongoDb & Flask
+- 🤔 I’m looking for help with ...MongoDb
 - 💬 Ask me about ...Anything
-- 📫 How to reach me: ...[Ankan Das](https://www.cognitobyte.in/ankandas) [LinkdIn](www.linkedin.com/in/ankan98) [instagram](https://www.instagram.com/ankan_designer)
+- 📫 How to reach me: ...[Ankan Das](https://ankandas.netlify.app/) [LinkdIn](www.linkedin.com/in/ankan98) [instagram](https://www.instagram.com/ankan_designer)
 - ⚡ Fun fact: ...
 I'm a Full-Stack Web Devloper with Graphics designing knowledge !!
 Bingo right ???